The best coastal US scenic drives deliver epic water views and beach access on popular and lesser known US road trips.

 A couple of sneaky beach spots for coastal views from your car include George Freth Way (near Redondo Beach pier) and the long parking area beyond the The Strand between 45th and 38th Streets in Manhattan Beach.
 The 3.5 mile section of Vista Del Mar between El Segundo and Playa Del Rey provides ocean views but on the other side of the road are massive wastewater treatment facilities and LAX airport.

-PCH / Highway 1 comes back to the coastline in Santa Monica and stays there for 40 glorious miles through Malibu and Point Mugu, where it heads inland to merge with US 101.
+PCH / Highway 1 comes back to the coastline in Santa Monica and stays there for 40 glorious miles through Malibu and Point Mugu, where it heads inland to merge with US 101 near Ventura.
 My favorite Southern California coastal scenic drive sections here include Topanga Canyon to Santa Monica, Trancas to Zuma, and Point Mugu to Yerba Buena.
 The 12 mile stretch north of Yerba Buena is particularly fun at night.
 No stoplights, cliffs on one side and the ocean on the other.

 Central California Coast Scenic Drives